Balearic Islands: Ancient history

-The earliest known evidence of inhabitation of the Balearic Islands is dated to the 3rd millennium BC, around 2500-2300 BC from the Iberian Peninsula or southern France, by people associated with the Bell Beaker culture.
+The earliest known evidence of habitation of the Balearic Islands is dated to the 3rd millennium BC, around 2500-2300 BC from the Iberian Peninsula or southern France, by people associated with the Bell Beaker culture.

-Little is recorded on the inhabitants of the islands during classical antiquity, though many legends exist.
+Little is recorded about the inhabitants of the islands during classical antiquity, though many legends exist.
 The story, preserved by Lycophron, that certain shipwrecked Greek Boeotians were cast nude on the islands, was evidently invented to account for the name Gymnesiae (Γυμνήσιαι).
 In addition, Diodorus Siculus writes that the Greeks called the islands Gymnesiae because the inhabitants were naked (γυμνοί) during the summer time.
 Also, a tradition holds that the islands were colonized by Rhodes after the Trojan War.

 The islands had a very mixed population.
 Several stories describing them as having unusual habits.
-Some have it that they went naked year-round (a folk etymology claims this inspired the islands’ name), some say they went naked only in the summer, some that they wore only sheepskins—until the Phoenicians arrived and provided them with broad-bordered tunics.
+Some have it that they went naked year-round (a folk etymology claims this inspired the islands' name), some say they went naked only in the summer, some that they wore only sheepskins—until the Phoenicians arrived and provided them with broad-bordered tunics.

-Other stories have it that the inhabitants lived in hollow rocks and artificial caves, that their men were remarkable for their love of women and would trade three or four men to ransom one woman, that they had no gold or silver coin, and forbade the importation of the precious metals—-so that those of them who served as mercenaries took their pay in wine and women instead of money.
+Other stories have it that the inhabitants lived in hollow rocks and artificial caves, that their men were remarkable for their love of women and would trade three or four men to ransom one woman, that they had no gold or silver coin, and forbade the importation of the precious metals—so that those of them who served as mercenaries took their pay in wine and women instead of money.
 The Roman Diodorus Siculus described their marriage and funeral customs (v.
 18 book 6 chapter 5), noting that Roman observers found those customs peculiar.

 In ancient times, the islanders of the Gymnesian Islands (Illes Gimnèsies) constructed talayots, and were famous for their skill with the sling.
 As slingers, they served as mercenaries, first under the Carthaginians, and afterwards under the Romans.
 They went into battle ungirt, with only a small buckler, and a javelin burnt at the end, and in some cases tipped with a small iron point; but their effective weapons were their slings, of which each man carried three, wound round his head (Strabo p.
 168; Eustath.), or, as seen in other sources, one round the head, one round the body, and one in the hand.
 (Diodorus) The three slings were of different lengths, for stones of different sizes; the largest they hurled with as much force as if it were flung from a catapult; and they seldom missed their mark.
 To this exercise, they were trained from infancy, in order to earn their livelihood as mercenary soldiers.
 It is said that the mothers allowed their children to eat bread only when they had struck it off a post with the sling.